pedbrgs/pedbrgs/README.md

 ### About me

 I received my bachelor's degree in <a href="https://geesufmg.com/"> Systems Engineer</a> from <a href="https://ufmg.br/"> Universidade Federal de Minas Gerais</a> in 2019 and I received my master's degree in Computational Intelligence from <a href="https://ufmg.br/"> Universidade Federal de Minas Gerais</a> in 2021.
-I'm currently working as Artificial Intelligence Researcher at <a href="https://www.gaiasd.com/en-index.html">Gaia solutions on demand</a> and as Graduate Teaching Assistant of <a href="https://coens.dv.utfpr.edu.br/pos/ciencia-dados/">Data Science Specialization</a> (distance learning) at <a href="http://www.utfpr.edu.br/campus/doisvizinhos">Universidade Tecnológica Federal do Paraná</a>.
+I'm currently working as Data Scientist at <a href="https://bigdata.com.br/">Big Data</a> and as Graduate Teaching Assistant of <a href="https://coens.dv.utfpr.edu.br/pos/ciencia-dados/">Data Science Specialization</a> (distance learning) at <a href="http://www.utfpr.edu.br/campus/doisvizinhos">Universidade Tecnológica Federal do Paraná</a>.
 My main interests are deep learning, machine learning, data science, computer vision and optimization.
 In my free time, I like training Brazilian jiu jitsu, skateboarding, traveling and cooking.
 Feel free to get in touch!

 ***